Faculty of Modern LanguagesFrench/Romance Studies

 Special Features and Characteristics

 - Heidelberg University has ERASMUS agreements with seven universities in France (among others Paris, Nice, Strasbourg), a cooperation agreement with the Université Paul Valéry Montpellier 3; and also runs a student and teacher exchange programme with the École Normale Supérieure in Lyon.

 - internal and external links with different research centres, for example the European Linguistics Centre (Europäischen Zentrum für Sprachwissenschaften, EZS)

-- specific formats for teaching sessions
+- specific formats for courses conducted in the target language

 Research in Heidelberg is conducted in the fields of linguistics or literary studies.

 Research specialisms within linguistics include:

 - Syntax in spoken French

 - Resources for interaction (language, gesture, eye contact)

 - Language history, language change and language contact with relevance to French